blinkfox/zealot/README.md

 # zealot
-This is a dynamic sql contact tools
+This is a sql and parameters dynamically generated tool